cstephe/Boert/README.md

 > A package manager for the web

-Bower offers a generic, unopinionated solution to the problem of **front-end package management**, while exposing the package dependency model via an API that can be consumed by a more opinionated build stack.
+Boert offers a generic, unopinionated solution to the problem of **front-end package management**, while exposing the package dependency model via an API that can be consumed by a more opinionated build stack.
 There are no system wide dependencies, no dependencies are shared between different apps, and the dependency tree is flat.

-Bower runs over Git, and is package-agnostic.
+Boert runs over Git, and is package-agnostic.
 A packaged component can be made up of any type of asset, and use any type of transport (e.g., AMD, CommonJS, etc.).

 **View complete docs on [bower.io](http://bower.io)**